 Step back in time on the famous Pickering to Grosmont steam railway, or simply relax and unwind.

 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath with shower over, basin & WC.
 Ground floor basin & WC.
 Galley-style kitchen.
 Large dining room.
 Sitting room with woodburner.
 Entrance hall (boot room).

 About the location

 Pickering 6 miles; Helmsley 5 miles.

 The attractive old market town of Kirkbymoorside lies on the edge of the North York Moors National Park, in between the towns of Helmsley and Pickering.
 It is a charming place, full of Yorkshire character, and is the centre for the local farms and villages.
 Visitors will find a variety of shops from tea rooms, pubs and restaurants to antique shops, while there is a market day on Wednesday.
 The excellent walking and magnificent scenery of the National Park are close by, as are the picturesque villages of Hutton-le-Hole and Lastingham.
 Pickering is the base of the North York Moors Steam Railway - a ‘must do’ day out for all visitors to the area.
-York, Whitby and the Yorkshire Coast are within easy driving distance.
+Castle Howard, York, Whitby and the Yorkshire Coast are within easy driving distance.